tozny/rancher-ecr-credentials/README.md

 create the `CATTLE_URL`, `CATTLE_ACCESS_KEY`, and `CATTLE_SECRET_KEY`
 environment variables.

+## Auto creating registry in Rancher

+This tool allows for automatically defining the ECR registry in Rancher by setting the `AUTO_CREATE` environment variable to `true`.
+When enabled, if the updater does not find an existing registry in Rancher for the ECR URL, then it will automatically create the registry with the proper credentials.
+Subsequent executions of the update will simply update the credentials in Rancher per normal operation.

 ## Configuring alternative ECR registries

 By default the updater will acquire login tokens for the default registry